 You might also be interested in my blog: GDPR (EU) 2016/679: the application of Data Protection for manufacturers in the medical device industry

 Want to know more?
-Sign up for Qserve's webinar and training on GDPR.
+Sign up for Qserve's webinar and keep an eye on our events calendar for all our trainings.